-The Title IX Coordinator can assist with a variety of interim measures including interim restriction, suspension or leave of absence for the alleged perpetrator, a no contact order, academic support, and, whether or not you choose to report the crime to the police, changes to academic, housing, working, transportation, or other situations.
-Contact the Title IX Coordinator at TitleIX@bridgew.edu or (508) 531-2744 for more information.
+The Title IX Coordinator can assist with a variety of supportive measures including counseling, mutual no contact orders, or academic support.
+Regardless of your choice to report the crime to the police, the Title IX Coordinator can also assist with changes to academic, housing, working, transportation, or other situations.
+A more thorough explanation of supportive measure can be found in the Title IX Sexual Harassment Policy.

+Contact the Title IX Coordinator afTitleIX@bridgew.edu or (508) 5312744 for more information.